Fermat's Proofs

 You should try some other examples on your own: \( a = 2, p = 7 \) or \( a=14, p=3 \).

 I've given two equivalent versions of the theorem but I must say Fermat did not state it like that; in fact, even the notation I used was created by Gauss over 150 years later.
 The earliest mention of this theorem that I could find was in Letter 44 to Frenicle (18 Oct.
 1640).
-In that letter, Fermat's Little Theorem is stated along this lines:
+In that letter, Fermat's Little Theorem is stated along these lines:

 Theorem 2.
 Any (fixed) prime number \( p \) divides one of the listed numbers \( a-1 \), \( a^2 -1 \), \( a^3 -1 \), \( a^4-1 \), \( \ldots \) for any positive integer \( a \).
 If \( p \) divides \( a^n - 1 \) for some \( n \), then \( n \) divides \( p-1 \).
 If \( a^{n} - 1 \) is the first element in the list divisible by \( p \), then \( p \) will divide \( a^{nk}-1 \) for all positive integers \( k \).